 All of this sounds great, but what if a school doesn’t have a place for an arts supplement, or I’m an artist in a discipline other than the ones they accept?

 Some schools will offer students an opportunity to include a weblink in their application — this is another great way to showcase your creative talents and entrepreneurial pursuits.

 You can create a thoughtfully curated website, YouTube page, Instagram handle, etc., and include that.

 Great.
 So what should I be working on now to make myself stand out when it’s time to apply?

 Use spring and summer to keep building your portfolio materials.
-This is something you can be working on now, even amid COVID restrictions.
 If you’re looking for formal instruction, some summer arts programs have transitioned very successfully to online formats, including RISD, Interlochen, and Putney.